gazebosim/gz-transport/tutorials/01_intro.md

 ## What programming language can I use with Gazebo Transport?

-C++ is the native implementation and the only language that have available all library features.
+C++ is the native implementation and the only language that has all available library features.
-Python implementation is a wrapper around C++ methods using pybind11.
-It does not support all features like C++, but, contains the main features such as publication, subscription and service request.
+Python implementation is a wrapper around C++ methods using `pybind11`.
+It does not support all features like C++, but contains the main features such as publication, subscription and service request.